qgis/QGIS-Documentation/docs/user_manual/working_with_vector/attribute_table.rst

 :menuselection:`Export --> Save selected features as...` to define the name of the output dataset, its format and CRS (see section :ref:`general_saveas`).
 You'll notice that |checkbox| :menuselection:`Save only selected features` is checked.
-It is also possible to specify OGR creation options within the dialog.
+It is also possible to specify GDAL creation options within the dialog.

 .. index:: Field Calculator, Derived Fields, Virtual Fields, Fields edit
 .. _calculate_fields_values: